matteodegobbi/vault/Operations Research/Lesson 4.md

 1. $\sum_{i=1}^k{\lambda_i}=1$
 2. $y=\sum_{i=1}^k{\lambda_i x^i}$

-It is important that it's a polytope because if its unbounded we have a "missing vertex" and we cannot express ALL points with a convex combination.
+It is important that it's a polytope because if it's unbounded we have a "missing vertex" and we cannot express ALL points with a convex combination.

-no proof
+(some points in the direction where the polyhedron is unbounded cannot be expressed as a convex combination of two vertices) no proof.

 ---
 # Optimal solution in LP will always be a vertex